A Global Learning Crisis

 Working on solving this global issue is a privilege, and it’s encouraging to see the tremendous final impact of the work on boys and girls in classes across Africa.
 Overall, we are amassing evidence that this iterative approach to improving learning is effective and efficient.
-The independent government exams our children sit and excel in are testament to the value-add pupils receive inside a Bridge school.
+The independent government exams our children sit and excel in are a testament to the value-add pupils receive inside a Bridge school.

 Thank you to Timothy Sullivan for contributing this piece.
 He is the Instruction Design Director at Bridge International Academies.
 If you seek to bring social good and entrepreneurial spirit to your organization, Lean Startup Co. can help.